AtrCheema/SeqMetrics/paper/paper.md

 ```

 # Testing and documentation
-Following the ‘unit test’ protocol the library undergoes comprehensive testing
+Following the ‘unit test’ protocol, the library undergoes comprehensive testing
 of all regression and classification metrics.
 The library is tested for multiple
 scenarios especially for classification case which includes numerical and logits
 inputs, ensuring robustness in various classification contexts such as binary,